enriqc3/3240-Control-Flow/README.md

 complicated than MIPS which specifies a conditional branch in a single instruction.
 The two steps are:

-* Use a `cmp` command to perform the comparison (it is binary), and
+* Use a `cmp` command to do the math for the conditional expression, and
-* Use a conditional jump to move the instruction pointer (it is unary).
+* Use a conditional jump that checks the result of the previous step against some inequality.

+The inequality must always be the expression vs. zero, which complicates things a bit.
-An important note is that when we form conditionals we usually have a left-hand side (LHS) and a right-hand side (RHS).
+When we form conditionals we usually have a left-hand side (LHS) and a right-hand side (RHS).
 For example:

 ```c